pyspan24/pyspan_py/README.md

 Automatically renames columns to remove spaces and special characters.
 Parameters:
 df: DataFrame to rename columns in.
-And call the this function like this rename_columns.

 5. rename_dataframe_columns(df: pd.DataFrame, rename_dict: dict) -> pd.DataFrame
 Renames columns in a DataFrame using a provided dictionary mapping.